 It’s only just warm enough in Britain to grow grapes, which makes it climatically suitable for “light, aromatic, crisp white wines”, and sparkling wines that utilise the acidity of almost under-ripe grapes.
-Scarlet carries a global wine selection, including 10 by-the-glass (from £4), but you’ll find regional wines from Knightor or Polgoon on its shelves (£6 corkage to drink-in).
+Scarlet carries a global wine selection, including 10 by-the-glass, but you’ll find regional wines from Knightor or Polgoon on its shelves.

 Friends of Ham, Ilkley

 At its buzzy, informal West Yorkshire venues, Friends of Ham pushes artisan food in all its forms, from charcuterie and craft beer to small plates of raclette, boquerones or bath chaps.

 The European wine list at its Ilkley bar, deli and restaurant includes 25 by-the-glass with newly popular styles such as the orange wine, Baglio Bianco Catarratto, or a Melaric’s Petillant Naturel Rosé.
 “Pet-Nats” are sparkling wines bottled halfway through fermentation; “a great alternative to prosecco,” says owner Anthony Kitching.